loopstick/ESP32_V2_Tutorial/README.md

     - [12h_NeoPixel_RGB.ino](/examples/12_NeoPixel/12h_NeoPixel_RGB/12h_NeoPixel_RGB.ino) - RGB LED controls NeoPixel color
     -->

-If you are using more than 8 neopixels You must power them with an external power supply!
+If you are using more than 8 neopixels you must power them with an external power supply!
+  - or else 爆炸

 <img src="/examples/12_NeoPixel/ESP32V2_NeoPixel_strip2_bb.png" width="750">